 - You have a steady income that will cover your monthly payments.

-- You’ve considered all of your financing options.
+- You’ve considered all your financing options.

 - You’ve compared lenders to find one that’s best for you.